 Then it will be amazing to learn from Craig, Kate, Ray Ortiz, Bedros Keuilian, John Romaniello, Adam Bornstein, Jason Ferruggia, and Brian Kalakay.

 Looking forward to it.

-Before I go, I wanted to share a story that happened to me.
+Before I go, I want to share a story that happened to me.

 About two weeks ago, my wife came home from shopping and said, “Dear, I spent $140 on a bra.”

 I said, “What?”

 My wife’s mid-back has been bothering her for some time.
-She has been doing anterior chest stretching, upper thoracic extensor work, and thoracic mobility work.
+She has been doing anterior chest stretching, upper thoracic extensor, and thoracic mobility work.

-She said it was quite the experience but she learned a lot, and they let her know that she was wearing the wrong size and type of bra.
-I had an opinion that a better-fitting bra would help with mid-back pain but I wanted to check the research.
+She said it was quite the experience, but she learned a lot, and they told her that she was wearing the wrong size and type of bra.
+I thought a better-fitting bra would help with mid-back pain, but I wanted to check the research.
 I looked in the reduction mammaplasty (breast reduction) area.

 There is a lot of research on how it affects posture, patient satisfaction, and back pain.
-There was an article that looked at a group of women that were looking at breast reduction surgery and checked to see if they were wearing properly fitting bras.
+There was an article that looked at a group of women looking at breast reduction surgery and checked to see if they were wearing properly fitting bras.

-They found that the majority did not and they felt if they did have the right fitting bra, it would have a positive effect on their symptoms, which often is a decrease in shoulder pain, mid-back pain, and lower back pain.
+They found that the majority did not, and they felt if they did have the right fitting bra, it would positively affect their symptoms, which often is a decrease in shoulder pain, mid-back pain, and lower back pain.

 My wife was nowhere near looking at getting surgery but was looking at what else could help her with her mid-back pain, and a better-fitting bra was a piece of the puzzle and only cost $140.